hsemple/QGIS_Tutorials/source/attribute_spatial.rst

    :alt: Covid19 Attribute Data

-4. Fill out the dialog with the appropriate information.
+5. Fill out the dialog with the appropriate information.
 We will be doing a one-to one join.
 The table join requires both tables to have a field that contains the same data to base the join.
-Since both tables have a field that contains the county names, we will use those two fields to join the table.
-The name of the fields does not matter, just the fact that they contain the same data.
-In the illustration above, select the Covid19 standalone table as the join layer.
-Select County as the field to base the join.
-Select NAME_1 as the target field.
-I selected NAME-1 as the field in the County layer because the county names in this field are lower case similar to the names in the County field in the CSV file.
+In ou situation, both tables have a field that contains the county names, so we will use thee two fields to join the table.
+The names of the fields do not matter, just the fact that they contain the same data.

+6. Based on the illustration above, we select the Covid19 standalone table as the join layer.

+7. Select County as the field to base the join.

+8. Select NAME_1 as the target field.
+NAME-1 was selected as the field in the shapefile's layer because the county names in this field are lower case similar to the names in the County field in the CSV file.
 Click Ok.

-5. When the table join is completed, open the attribute table of the shapefile to make sure that the data from the CSV file is now present in the shapefile's attribute table.
+9. When the table join is completed, open the attribute table of the shapefile to make sure that the data from the CSV file is now present in the shapefile's attribute table.
 If the process failed, repeat the steps paying close attention to any error message.

-6. Table joins are temporary procedures.
+10. Table joins are temporary procedures.
 This means that you can easily remove the joins between the two table.
 To make the join permanent, right click on the joined shapefile and select Export | Save Features as .. and export the shapefile to your data folder with a new name.

 |